This article is part of the Missouri Saves Program

 - Establish an emergency fund.

 This fund should contain enough money to cover your expenses for 3 to 6 months if an emergency should occur in your family.
-If you have an emergency fund, when something unexpected does come up, you will not have to run up a large debt or tie up funds that should be used for something else.
+If you have an emergency fund, you will not have to run up a large debt or tie up funds that should be used for something else when an unexpected situation arises.
 Being prepared for a financial emergency can help get you through a tough time with relative ease.

 Bozworth, Carole.
 Getting Started: Saving and Investing.
 Human Environmental Sciences Publication GH3520.